Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 Introduction

-This repository shows practical application of core Python fundamentals with a focus on object-oriented-programming (OOP). it includes multiple projects ranging from data management systems to interactive game development that demonstrates clean code structure and scalability of databases and games development by applying creative, analytical thinking and problem solving skills
+This repository shows practical application of core Python fundamentals with a focus on object-oriented-programming (OOP).
+It includes multiple projects ranging from data management systems to interactive game development that demonstrates clean code structure and scalability of databases and games development by applying creative, analytical thinking and problem solving skills

 Concepts